-At the highest elevations is found a mixed forest of oak, Mexican piñon pine and alligator juniper.
-As a bonus, Montezuma Canyon cuts through the memorial’s midsection.
-Carrying water intermittently, it adds a streamside habitat of tall sycamores and tangles of canyon grape vines.
+At the highest elevations is found a mixed forest of oak, border piñon pine and alligator juniper.
+In the very highest reaches of the park, near the Miller Canyon Wilderness boundary, Parry's agave and Gambel oak.
+MontezumaCanyon cuts through the park’s midsection.
+Carrying water intermittently, it adds a riparian habitat with tall sycamores and tangles of canyon grape vines.
 The trees and shrubs of the higher elevation oak riparian zones – Arizona white oak, Arizona rosewood, Arizona sycamore, and catclaw acacia – generally form a well-developed gallery.
-Channels below 5000 ft are mesquite riparian areas dominated by Arizona white oak, desert willow, Emory oak, and honey mesquite.
+Channels below 5000 ft are mesquite riparian areas dominated by Arizona white oak, desert willow, Emory oak, and mesquite.

-It would be misleading, though, to think of the plant communities at the memorial forming tidy zones.
+It would be misleading, though, to think of the plant communities at the park forming tidy zones.
 Different soil types and complex terrain, with slopes facing every direction, provide pockets of warmth or moisture.
 These micro-environments paint a mosaic of plants.
-Commonly, a cactus or an agave grows on a worm, rocky, south-facing slope, while just across the trail, on the cooler north side, you will find a healthy piñon pine.
+Commonly, a cactus or an agave grows on a warm, rocky, south-facing slope, while just across the trail, on the cooler north side, you will find a healthy piñon pine.

 Click the link below for an online list of plants in Coronado National Memorial.